-With this, we know that the Bible itself is always our primary teaching curriculum (Deuteronomy 6:6-7).
-In addition, there are some great supplemental resources that can assist in the work.
-This page features a select few that have been useful to my family as we strive to obey Ephesians 6:4.
+The Bible is our primary teaching curriculum in the discipleship work of our children (Deuteronomy 6:6-7).
+In addition, there are great supplemental resources that can assist in the journey.
+This page features books/media that have been useful to my family in nurturing our children in the gospel.

-Parenting can be hard; praises to the God who perfects His strength in our weakness (2 Corinthians 12:9).
-In all, "may the God of peace who brought again from the dead our Lord Jesus, the great shepherd of the sheep, by the blood of the eternal covenant, equip [parents] with everything good that [we] may do his will, working in us that which is pleasing in his sight, through Jesus Christ, to whom be glory forever and ever.
+Parenting can be hard, praises to the God who perfects His strength in our weakness (2 Corinthians 12:9).
+In all, "may the God of peace ....equip [parents] with everything good that [we] may do his will, working in us that which is pleasing in his sight, through Jesus Christ, to whom be glory forever and ever.
 Amen."
 (Hebrews 13:20-21).

 The Garden, the Curtain and the Cross – the true story of why Jesus died and rose again